 We are building a network of mentors so that you can share ideas and expertise.
 We are keen to learn from your experience so that we can continue improving all aspects of our intervention – including how we support mentors.

-We also have an Area Leader in each geographical area who will provide administrative support.
+We also have a Community organiser in each geographical area who will provide administrative support.
 They take responsibility for recruitment and administration of in-school volunteers so that mentors can focus on educational issues.
-For further details, please visit our Area leaders page.
+For further details, please visit our Community organisers page.

 We have produced various forms and policies which mentors can use as a framework.
 This includes a safeguarding policy which applies to everyone involved in Number Sense.